Skip to content

 Eigenspace projection

-The feature vector is projected into a PCA eigenspace trained on curated high-quality corpora.
+The feature vector is projected into a PCA eigenspace trained on high-quality open-source code.
 This projection yields two measurements:

 • Manifold drift: How far the code sits from the quality manifold (reconstruction error)